Worksop Town F.C.: Managers

-League and cup history

 Grounds

 Worksop initially played at two different grounds on Netherton Road before, along with the cricket club, it moved to Bridge Meadow, also known as Newcastle Avenue, in 1891.
 This had separate cricket and football pitches along with a quarter-mile track.
-In 1901, it moved across the River Ryton to Central Avenue, staying there until 1988, when it was forced to move to play in Gainsborough.
+In 1901, it moved across the River Ryton to Central Avenue, staying there until 1988, when it was forced to move, and play in Gainsborough.
 It returned to its home town in 1992 when a new ground was built on Sandy Lane.
 It lost ownership of Sandy Lane in 2005 and again had to groundshare elsewhere before returning to Sandy Lane in 2011, this time as tenants of Worksop Parramore.